E869120/Competitive-Programming/README.md

 # Competitive-Programming
-This is the repository of competitive programming.
+I want to share many things about competitive programming.
+Let's read, learn and have fun!